 Invisibilia: Do the Patterns in Your Past Predict Your Future?

 Welcome to Invisibilia Season 4!
 The NPR program and podcast explores the invisible forces that shape human behavior, and we here at Shots are joining in to probe the science of why we act the way we do.
-Here's an excerpt from Episode 4.
+In Episode 4, they're asking: are we destined to repeat our patterns or do we generally stray in surprising directions? - a question increasingly relevant in an age when algorithms are trying to predict everything about our behavior.
+Here's an excerpt from the episode.

 On paper, Shon Hopwood's life doesn't make a lot of sense, not even to him.